krishauser/Klampt/Python/docs/source/Manual-IK.rst

 IK Objective
 ------------

-| An IK Objective defines a target in Cartesian world space coordinates
-  that you want to achieve with a link of the robot.
+An **IK Objective** defines a target in Cartesian world space coordinates that you want to achieve with a link of the robot.
-| Each IK Objective's constraint is specified to match some local
+Each IK Objective's constraint specifies "I desire that" some local coordinates on the link should be matched to some target coordinates.
-  coordinates on the link to some target coordinates, and can include both position and orientation.
+These coordinates may include both position and orientation.

 An objective contains: